-Over the years, however, her game has progressed into a more well-rounded forward, able to lead the American squad to victory in a myriad of ways.
+Over the years, however, her game has progressed into that of a more well-rounded forward able to lead the American squad to victory in a myriad of ways.

 Morgan was a multi-sport athlete as a young player who only truly got serious about soccer in high school.
 She didn’t play for the biggest youth clubs in the soccer hotbed of Southern California.
 When she went to college, it was at Cal-Berkeley — not among the nation’s traditional elite — and only picked up with the U.S. youth program at the U-20 level.